Cranham: Urban development

 In the 17th and 18th centuries manorial homes, including Cranham Hall, became attractive properties for merchants from the City of London.
 Initial attempts to expand the suburban estates from Upminster in the early 20th century ran into problems because of the lack of water supply.
 In 1922 sewage works for Upminster and Cranham were opened in Great Warley.
 In the 1930s land was used to develop some council housing and following the sale of the Benyon estate the pace of new building quickened.
 Cranham's location on the very edge of London's urban sprawl is explained by the halting effect on suburban house building of the introduction of the Metropolitan Green Belt and World War II.
 Thereafter building took place within the area bounded by the Southend Arterial Road in the north and St Mary's Lane in the south; and there were 615 council houses built by 1971.

 Governance

 Cranham forms part of the Hornchurch and Upminster UK Parliament constituency, and is partly within the Havering wards of Upminster and Cranham.
 Together these form the Upminster Area Committee.
-The current MP is Julia Lopez (politician).
+The current MP is Julia Lopez.
 Each ward elects three councillors to Havering London Borough Council.
 All six councillors elected in 2010 for the two wards were the Upminster and Cranham Residents' Association candidates and the area is unusual in that the residents' association is strongly active.
 From 1945 to 1974 Cranham formed part of the Hornchurch constituency and from 1974 to 2010 it formed part of the Upminster constituency.
 Cranham is within the Havering and Redbridge London Assembly constituency.